Daniel-355/daniel-he2/content/authors/admin/_index.md

   icon_pack: fab
   link:
 superuser: true
-title: Daniel He (电)
+title: Daniel He
 ---

-Daniel He is a Biostatistician, working at NIH as a contractor.
+Daniel He is a Senior Biostatistician, working at NIH as a contractor.
 *	He is a proactive and self-driven professional with about 10 years of experience in data science, statistical analysis, data processing, and graphic visualization roles.
 Passionate and confident in communicating statistical analysis results to non-statistics, research team members in a clear and